minetest-mods/personal_log/readme.md

 - Events
 - General

 Location logs will automatically have the player's coordinates saved with them when they're created.
 If the [ccompass](https://github.com/minetest-mods/ccompass) mod is installed there will be an interface that allows you to set a compass to track the location of one of these entries.
+You can also read and write maps belonging to the [compassgps](https://github.com/Kilarin/compassgps/) mod.

 Event logs automatically have the current date saved with them when they're created.